mco-gh/mco.dev/content/post/media/tides.md

 coverImage = "/img/tides.jpg"
 +++

-Check out this beautiful short film showing some of the most dramatic tides in the world on the coast of France.
+Check out this beautiful short film showing some of the most dramatic tides in the world on the northwest coast of France.

 <!--more-->